 OHSU is an equal opportunity affirmative action employer committed to maintaining diversity in its faculty and research community.

-For questions contact Marc Freeman, Search Chair, at email@example.com.
+Any questions may be directed to Marc Freeman, Search Chair, at email@example.com.

 Postdoctoral fellow positions